Minqi824/ADBench/README.md

 ### Quickly implement ADBench for benchmarking AD algorithms.
 We present the following example for quickly implementing ADBench in _three different Angles_ illustrated in the paper.
-Currently [55 datasets](#datasets) can be used for evaluating [30 algorithms](#algorithms) in ADBench, and we encourage to test your customized datasets / algorithms in our ADBench testbed.
+Currently [55 datasets](#datasets) can be used for evaluating [30 algorithms](#algorithms) in ADBench, and we encourage to test your customized datasets/algorithms in our ADBench testbed.

 **_Angle I: Availability of Ground Truth Labels (Supervision)_**